We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Also, people should be wary of any firm that supplies contact lenses that do not exactly match the customer’s prescription.

 A doctor may be able to offer specific recommendations for reliable brands and products.

 A person can work with their eye doctor to choose an option that is safe and works best for their prescription and eye health.

 For some, disposable contacts may work best, while others can use long-term contacts with no issues.
 People should look for contacts that will best fit their needs.

-In addition, the AAOO state that contacts are not for everyone.
-A person should reconsider using them if they are:
+It is important to note that contacts are not for everyone.
+According to the American Academy of Ophthalmology (AAOO), a person should reconsider using them if they are: